Luen/instauto/README.md

 - The code automatically prevents breaching 100 follow/unfollows per hour or 700 per 24hr, to prevent bans.
 This can be configured.

-See [example.js](https://github.com/mifi/instauto/blob/master/example.js) for example of features
+See [example.js](https://github.com/mifi/instauto/blob/master/example.js) for an example of features

 ## Tips
 - Run this on a machine with a non-cloud IP to avoid being banned

 ## Troubleshooting

-- If it doesn't work, make sure your instagram language is set to english
+- If it doesn't work, make sure your Instagram language is set to English

 ## Running on Raspberry Pi